tommyztx/CSCE_435_Project_2024/Report.md

 All evalution will be performed on TAMU's Grace.
 We will use Caliper for measuring execution time and Thicket for plotting and analysing measurements.

 #### Input sizes
-For testing, we will use input arrays of three different size: 128, 1024, and 8912 elements.
+For testing, we will use input arrays of 7 different size: 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, and 2^28 elements.
 This will allow us to evaluate our sorts using both strong and weak scaling as well as providing a good range of problem sizes.

 #### Input types
 In terms of ordering, our input arrays will be of 4 different types: random, sorted, reverse sorted, and sorted with 1% perturbed.
 This will allow us to observe the strengths and weaknesses of each sorting algorithm and reason about what form input array each is more tailored to solving.